Although the supermarkets always seem to be full of fresh produce, it is worth finding out which fruit and vegetables are currently in season.

 September, October, November

-Apples, arrowroot, broccoli, Brussels sprouts, cauliflower, celeriac, chestnuts, chives, cranberries, custard apples, fennel, grapes, guava, kiwi, kohlrabi, kumquats, mushrooms, papayas, passion fruit, pears, persimmons, pineapple, pomegranate, potatoes, prunes, rabe, radishes, shallots, spinach, squashes (acorn, buttercup, butternut, pumpkin, spaghetti, sweet dumpling), Swiss chard, truffles, turnips, quince.
+Apples, arrowroot, broccoli, Brussels sprouts, cauliflower, celeriac, chestnuts, chives, cranberries, custard apples, fennel, grapes, guava, kiwi, kohlrabi, kumquats, mushrooms, papayas, passion fruit, pears, persimmons, pineapple, pomegranate, potatoes, prunes, rabe, radishes, savoy cabbage, shallots, spinach, squashes (acorn, buttercup, butternut, pumpkin, spaghetti, sweet dumpling), Swiss chard, truffles, turnips, quince.

 See all autumn recipes →